emberjs/rfcs/text/0000-glimmer-components.md

   managers.
 It is usable in Ember today.

-Both of these have minor differences from the API proposed in this RFC, mainly because they were made before the [element modifiers RFC](https://github.com/emberjs/rfcs/blob/master/text/0373-Element-Modifier-Managers.md) was accepted and opened up additional design possibilities.
+Both of these have minor differences from the API proposed in this RFC, mainly because they were made before the [element modifier manager RFC](https://github.com/emberjs/rfcs/blob/master/text/0373-Element-Modifier-Managers.md) was accepted and opened up additional design possibilities.
 However, they serve as valuable data points for the viability of a simpler component API, and inform